Althaf671/Althaf671/README.md

 You stink

 ## 💻 Techstacks
-C# .NET and Js/Ts with Svelte and Astro as primary (well i hate Js/Ts). </br>
+C# .NET and Js/Ts with Svelte as primary (well i hate Js/Ts).
-Java and Ada probably as hobby or college stuff.